Before you read this (controversial) blog post, I would like to give a small introduction before reading my experience about Syria as a tourist.

 When we left the districts of Damascus, we were driving in a dessert-like area next to the mountains, known as the Anti-Lebanon.
 As we come closer to Homs, we pass the mountains and a sudden strong wind hits the car.
 It was interesting to see all the askew trees on the side of the road, because of the wind coming from the Mediterranean sea.
 Before heading to Krak Des Chevaliers, we stopped at a road restaurant near Homs with very cheap Syrian food and free coffee or tea.

 We proceeded to the castle and the closer we were getting, the more destruction of small villages we started to see.
 The Krak Des Chevaliers and its surroundings were occupied by Rebels.
 In 2014, the Syrian Arab Army recaptured the castle and the surroundings.
-Since then, the castle is being reconstructed.
-The castle has been recognised by UNESCO as a World Heritage Site.
+Since then, the castle is in reconstruction.
+The castle is UNESCO World Heritage Site.

 We finally approached the amazing castle, which looks in pretty good condition!